boveus/hyrax-wiki/Customizing-Metadata-(Sufia-6):-nested-attributes,-part-1.md

-This page parallels the guide to [Customizing Metadata](https://github.com/projecthydra/sufia/wiki/Customizing-Metadata) but attempts to deal with complex RDF metadata, where a nested sub-form will appear when editing.
+This page parallels the guide to [[Customizing Metadata (Sufia 6)]] and builds on it by including complex RDF metadata, where a nested sub-form will appear when editing.

 > This page is probably going about things completely the wrong way.
 If anyone can correct it and fill in the
 > gaps to produce a working demonstration which can be persisted in the repository and reloaded that would be